devkodama/PACS-Assistant/README.md

 ### Ctrl-Z / Ctrl-Y

-**Ctrl-Z** and **Ctrl-Y** send *Undo* and *Redo* commands, respectively, to PowerScribe when the mouse pointer is hovering over PoserScribe or EI.
+**Ctrl-Z** and **Ctrl-Y** send *Undo* and *Redo* commands, respectively, to PowerScribe.

-> 💡 This can be useful to quickly undo when PowerScribe accidentally transcribes noise.

 > ⚠️ Disable this if you have Ctrl-Z or Ctrl-Y mapped as EI shortcuts.

 ## Miscellaneous functions

+### Microphone auto on/off ###

+PACS Assistant can automatically turn on the microphone when you open a report for dictation, and turn it off when you close it.
+It can also automatically turn off the microphone after a period of inactivity (*e.g.* if you leave your workstation).

 ### Mouse jiggler

-PACS Assistant jiggles the mouse periodically in order to suppress the Windows screensaver and prevent the screen from turning off.
+PACS Assistant can jiggle the mouse periodically in order to suppress the Windows screensaver and prevent the screen from turning off.

 ### CapsLock autooff